helenawsu/blog/src/data/blog/cv-proj4.md

   </figure>
   </div>

-Comparing the performance of coarse and fine model gives some insights into the benefits of this two model method.
-Both the optimize sample and higher sampling rate contribute to the increase in psnr performance, of around 1.5 db.
-In addition to the offset, We can also observe the trend that the gap of psnr between to models is increasing, the psnr fine is leanring faster than the coarse one.
+Comparing the performance of the coarse and fine models provides insight into the benefits of the two-model approach.
+Both optimized sampling and the higher sampling rate contribute to an increase in PSNR of roughly 1.5 dB.
+In addition, we can observe that the gap in PSNR between the two models is widening, indicating that the fine model is learning faster than the coarse model.

 # Cube Marching

-Another area to explore is converting implicit representation to explicit representation.
-Cube marching is such an algorithm that takes in a level set (input position, output density), such as a voxel and generates a mesh.
+Another area worth exploring is converting an implicit representation into an explicit one.
+Marching Cubes is an algorithm that does this: given a level set (input position, output density), such as a voxel grid, it generates a mesh.

-[This link](https://www.cs.carleton.edu/cs_comps/0405/shape/marching_cubes.html) provides an explanation of the algorithm, but breifly given 3d grid of density and a isovalue threshold, for each grid point, if the density at a the 8 corners of the cube is higher than the threshold, the space is occupied by volume.
-However if not all 8 corners are occupied, a surface is generated with the following configuration.
-The configuration is stored in lookup table, thus the algorithm is fast.
+[This link](https://www.cs.carleton.edu/cs_comps/0405/shape/marching_cubes.html) provides a good explanation, but briefly: given a 3D grid of densities and an isovalue threshold, each cube defined by eight neighboring grid points is evaluated.
+If all eight corners have densities above the threshold, the cube is considered fully occupied.
+If not all corners are occupied, the algorithm generates a surface within the cube according to a predefined configuration.
+These configurations are stored in a lookup table, which makes the algorithm fast and efficient.

 <div style="display: flex; gap: 1rem; justify-content: center;">